senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 ```

-Upon program initialization, it defines a global variable `seed` and assigns it the result of the following operation upon entering `Main`.
+Upon program initialization, the *PE* defines a global variable `seed` and assigns it the result of the following operation upon entering `Main`.

 ```java
 this.seed = ((int) System.nanoTime()) & 65535;